-If you’re ready to make a difference, upload your resume and tell us your interests.
+If you’re ready to make a difference, upload your cover letter and resume and tell us your interests.
 We’ll consider you for future opportunities.

 The Preventative Health and Safety Trainer is responsible for scheduling, coordinating and conducting health and safety trainings for childhood educators.
 The Trainer will work independently and be responsible for conducting trainings, implementing approved curriculum, developing appropriate training materials, building customer relationships and coordinating all components of trainings.

 Conduct and coordinate trainings in the area of health and safety, includes but is not limited to prevention of infectious diseases, SIDS, immunizations, and emergency preparedness

 Build relationships and work with other Los Angeles County Child Care Resource & Referral Agencies to schedule and conduct trainings

 Develop enhanced training materials that support approved curriculum

 Work closely with Resource and Referral Manager to implement activities and achieve goals of programs, contracts and grants

 Prepare, coordinate and disseminate advertising materials of trainings to appropriate markets